resbaz/workshop_data_management/tute_1.rst

 model.
 That's definitely a redundancy.

 But what about the Student that is a drop in replacement?
-Or has a situational change during the intervening period?
+Or has a situational change during the period between Application and the Workshop?
 It's worth keeping for those reasons.
-And, since we will be converting Applicants into Students automatically (seems like the best way to do it) we can just copy the data across, we wont have that much redundant labour (golden rule: redundant labour costs more than redundant disk space, which costs more than clean efficient models).
+And, since we will be converting Applicants into Students automatically (seems like the best way to do it) we can just copy the data across, we won't have that much redundant labour (golden rule: redundant labour costs more than redundant disk space, which costs more than clean efficient models).

 That's a solid base.
 Going back to our spreadsheet, we look at what else we need to collect and measure.